Teaching & Mentorship

 - Analysis of Receiving Water Quality

-These courses emphasize fundamental principles, modeling tools, and applications to real-world problems in urban water systems, estuarine and coastal environments, and water quality management.
+These courses emphasize fundamental principles, modeling tools, and applications to urban water systems, estuarine and coastal environments, and water quality management.

 Undergraduate Teaching